A skin abscess is a buildup of pus in or on the skin.

 Abscess - skin; Cutaneous abscess; Subcutaneous abscess

-Skin abscesses are common.
+Skin abscesses are common and affect people of all ages.
 They occur when an infection causes pus to collect in the skin.

 Skin abscesses may occur after:

 A skin abscess may occur anywhere on the body.